White Noise Machines and Auditory Development are in the News Today

 SleepdreamsTM Inc. offers sleep seminar courses on sleep for infants and children by Jennifer Garden.
 Jennifer is the founder of Sleepdreams, is part of the sleep research team at Children's SunnyHill UBC.
 She is university faculty and practicing Occupational Therapist registered in BC & Alberta.
 Get the right information on sleep help for your baby or child by a true professional with trusted qualifications.
 Jennifer presents at international conferences to health care professionals including paediatricians, physicians, therapists, nurses, respiratory therapist, researchers and other health care professionals.
 Jennifer is interviewed as a trusted expert on sleep across Canada as interviewed by the CBC, Global News, CityTV, and newspapers from coast to coast.
 Jennifer's clinical practice in paediatric sleep, experience as a mother of twins and abilities as university instructor provide for an informative, interactive and personal sleep seminar.

-NORTH VANCOUVER: January 8th, 2014 at Cactus Club Park Royal @ 9:30 - 11:30 am.
-Please visit Modern Mama's Page for details and to register.
+VANCOUVER: February 27, 2014 at Vinci's Cafe & Gallery from 10 am. to 12 noon Sleep Seminar with Jennifer Garden.
+Please visit Modern Mama's Page for location details and to register.